Blurred Vision During Pregnancy

 • Double vision

-In most cases, however, blurred vision during pregnancy tends to indicate high blood sugar levels.
-If you have diabetes or are prone to diabetes, your obstetrician will have advice based on your circumstances.
-If you have another condition not mentioned here, you should always make sure your health care provider is aware of the condition, and you continue to receive regular check-ups to avoid future problems.
+In some cases, blurred vision during pregnancy may indicate high blood sugar levels.
+If you have diabetes or are prone to diabetes, your obstetrician will advise you on how to manage your condition.
+If you have another condition not mentioned here, you should always make sure your healthcare provider is aware of the condition, and you should continue to get regular check-ups to avoid future problems.

-If you’re experiencing blurry vision while you’re pregnant, chances are your health care provider won’t take any steps to fix the problem unless it is extremely severe.
-You should hold off at least six months after the birth of your baby to have any type of corrective surgery performed.
-If you are planning on getting pregnant, you shouldn’t have corrective surgery done at least six weeks previous to conception.
+If you’re experiencing blurry vision while you’re pregnant, chances are your healthcare provider won’t take any steps to fix the problem unless it is extremely severe.
+You should hold off at least six months after the birth of your baby before having any type of corrective surgery performed.
+If you are planning on getting pregnant, you shouldn’t have corrective surgery done at least six weeks prior to conception.
+Pregnant women’s eyes are often intolerant of contact lenses, so you should put off being fitted for contact lenses until at least four to six weeks after your baby is born.

-Talk with your health care provider about this topic before you start to experience vision changes.
-This can help you understand what to expect if it does happen.
+If you are pregnant or planning to become pregnant, talk with your healthcare provider about this topic before you start to experience vision changes.
+Your doctor will be able to help you get a sense of what to expect if your vision changes while you are pregnant.